 Pugs are a breed of dog that requires a great deal of love and attention.

 Firstly, pugs have deep folds of skin on their face that need to be cleaned regularly.
-A pug’s wrinkles can hold onto dirt and debris, becoming easily irritated and even smelly.
+A pug’s wrinkles can hold onto dirt and debris, becoming easily irritated and smelly.

 In addition to cleaning the folds, brindle pugs also require regular grooming.

-Despite the fact that pugs have short fur, they tend to shed a lot.
+Even though pugs have short fur, they tend to shed a lot.

 In return, they require daily brushing and regular bathing (about once per month) to keep down on fur loss.
 Brindle pugs also require regular nail trims, ear cleanings, and eye cleanings.